 Spam Blocker's default Strength (Medium) blocks most spam without interfering with legitimate email.
 If you increase the setting above Medium, Spam Blocker becomes more strict, thereby marking some legitimate email as spam.
 If you want to catch more spam than is caught with Medium strength and users don't mind sifting through quarantined email to release legitimate email, you can increase your Strength to a higher or custom setting.
-Keep in mind that Spam Blocker is constantly identifying new characteristics of spam, and so Spam Blocker changes its enforcement rules constantly to keep up with spammers - spam that appears in your email inbox today may just be caught tomorrow.Follow
+Keep in mind that Spam Blocker is constantly identifying new characteristics of spam, so Spam Blocker changes its enforcement rules constantly to keep up with spammers; spam that appears in your email inbox today may be caught tomorrow.Follow